MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 /// The caller implements this interface to receive the `ClearBrowsingData` result.
 [uuid(27676699-FE17-4E2B-8C1B-267395A04ED5), object, pointer_default(unique)]
 interface ICoreWebView2ClearBrowsingDataCompletedHandler : IUnknown {
-  /// Provide the completion status and result of the corresponding
+  /// Provide the completion status of the corresponding asynchronous method.
-  /// asynchronous method.
-The result indicates if the `ClearBrowsingData`
-  /// call has completed successfully and all intended data has been cleared.
-  /// If the call has been interrupted and does not clear all the intended data,
-  /// the `errorCode` is `S_OK` and `isSuccessful` will be `false`.
-  HRESULT Invoke(
+  HRESULT Invoke([in] HRESULT errorCode);
-      [in] HRESULT errorCode,
-      [in] BOOL isSuccessful);
 }

 ```